 Yes, it is sweet, but next to a spicy smoked beef sandwich it will leave you with an empty pan.
 Your friends will ask for the recipe while men and children are shocked this is squash.
 Little do they know that this is just a crustless pumpkin pie sans the whipped cream.

-Need thanksgiving recipes?
-Look no farther!
+Need Thanksgiving recipes?
+Look no further!
 I have you covered with some of my favorite Thanksgiving Recipes!

 Butternut Squash Souffle

 - 3 tablespoons butter If you roasted the squash

 - 1 cup brown sugar or ¾ cup maple syrup